uuinfofp/uuinfofp.github.io/index.md

-#### *2019-09-05* : GHC Instalation Instructions
+#### *2019-09-05* : GHC Installation Instructions

-  Jip, one of our TAs', has written detailed instructions on how he set up his windows machine for Haskell development.
+  Jip, one of our TAs, has written detailed instructions on how he set up his windows machine for Haskell development.
 You can find his guide [here](practicals/windows_instructions.pdf).